tammet/gkc/Examples/README.md

 in a few milliseconds, as opposed to ca 70 milliseconds for the original proof without the prepared memory database.

-On Windows, the same machinery has an additional requirement: the process
+On Windows, the same machinery has additional requirements:

+First, the default amount of memory requested by gkc may be too large: run

-    gkc -readkb steam_kb.txt
+    gkc -readkb steam_kb.txt -mbsize 1000

-does NOT stop, but hangs and waits.
+to ask for just 1GB of memory.
+Second, the process does NOT stop, but says

+    Shared memory kb is available while this program is running.
+    Press any key to free shared memory kb and exit . . .

+and waits.
 Shared memory database is available while the process is still waiting, but once it is stopped, the database is no longer available.
 Thus on Windows the machinery has to be run in two separate command line windows.